Berkeley Accommodation Process for Academic Appointees with Disabilities

 The academic appointee has primary responsibility for starting the accommodation process and providing necessary documentation.
 Specific responsibilities include:

-4. Engaging with the Chair in good faith in exploring accommodation options.
+3. Providing the required documentation to the Disability Analyst assigned to your case.
+Engaging with the Disability Analyst, Chair (or equivalent), and Academic Personnel Analysts in good faith in exploring accommodation options.

 1. Explaining the interactive process by which the campus handles a request for accommodation.
+Explaining and providing the documentation/forms required to support the accommodation request.

-6. Ensuring that approved reasonable accommodations are provided to the appointee in an effective and timely fashion.
+5. Ensurng that approved reasonable accommodations are provided to the appointee in an effective and timely fashion.
 This may include ongoing discussions, review, and new decisions.

 Process overview: responding to a request for accommodation